-ALTR offers a variety of data discovery tools to assist in data discovery and governance, including classification with Google DLP, Classification with Snowflake, and metadata management with Snowflake Object Tag Data.
+ALTR offers a variety of data discovery tools to assist in data discovery and governance, including classification with Google DLP, Data Classification with Snowflake, and metadata management with Snowflake Object Tag Data.
 These tools enable ALTR users to more easily identify sensitive columnar data and group them via Data Tags for data governance scale.

 Data Tags are metadata within ALTR that enable users to define groups of columnar data.
 Data Tags can be generated by performing a Google DLP Classification, a Snowflake Classification, or a Snowflake Object Tag imports.
 When any of these processes are run, ALTR groups columns together and tags them based on the resulting GDLP Classifications or Snowflake Object Tags.

 Note: Even if Column Access Policies are defined by tags, Columns must still be individually connected to ALTR in order for them to be governed.
 Learn more about connecting columns to ALTR here.

 Google DLP Classification enables ALTR users to send a random sample of their data to Google’s DLP service for classification.
-In a Google DLP Classification, ALTR selects a random sample from each column in your Snowflake database - up to 256 values per column - and sends that sample to Google DLP for analysis.
-If there is only a limited amount of data available in a column (2x the number of columns in a table), the column is not classified.
+In a Google DLP Classification, ALTR selects a random sample from each column in your Snowflake database (up to 256 values per column) and sends that sample to Google DLP for analysis.
+If there is only a limited amount of data available in a column (two times the number of columns in a table), then the column is not classified.
 Each column is sampled separately to protect the randomness and anonymity of data.
 Google’s DLP service returns possible classification results to ALTR, which associates those results to the affected columns as Data Tags.
-Google DLP results can be accessed in ALTR via the Google DLP Classification Report.

 Note: Due to the sensitive nature of client data, ALTR does not perform a GDLP classification unless explicitly requested by a user.
 Additionally, ALTR does not persist any of the values sampled during a Google DLP classification.

 Object Tags are metadata in Snowflake similar to ALTR’s Data Tags that are used to associate particular Snowflake Objects with each other.
-You can manually define these tags in Snowflake and assign them to column, or you can automatically generate these Object Tags through a Snowflake Data Classification.
+You can manually define these tags in Snowflake and assign them to column or you can automatically generate these Object Tags through a Snowflake Data Classification.

-If you trigger a Snowflake Classification and Object Tag Integration for a database in ALTR, ALTR will trigger a Classification for each column in that database and then store the resulting Object Tags - as well as all other object tags available in Snowflake - as Data Tags in ALTR.
-Running a Snowflake Object Tag Import without a classification will not trigger a new Snowflake Classification, but may access any Object Tags created by previous Snowflake classifications.
+If you trigger a Snowflake Classification and Object Tag Integration for a database in ALTR, then ALTR will trigger a Classification for each column in that database and store the resulting Object Tags (and all other object tags available in Snowflake) as Data Tags in ALTR.
+Running a Snowflake Object Tag Import without a classification will not trigger a new Snowflake Data Classification, but may access any Object Tags created by previous Snowflake classifications.

-Note: When performing a Snowflake Classification and Object Tag Import, your data stays local inside Snowflake.
+Note: When performing a Snowflake Data Classification and Object Tag Import, your data stays local inside Snowflake.
 ALTR does not access the individual values present in your Snowflake Database; it only accesses the resulting metadata.

 In ALTR, users can leverage data tags to more easily identify sensitive data and use these identifications to create governance rules at scale.